rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Removed `while` and more generally will not add loop constructs for shell.
 So, pipelines will not be created in loops.
 ✅ Use `meta.fd` rather than 'stdOut' and 'stdIn'
+✅ Exactly one place `.readData` and exactly one place where `.writeData`.
+✅ Stop using device proxy i.e. guard `.readData`/`.writeData`